Clicky Skip to Content

 Many manufacturers also have certified refurbished devices available for purchase, often at a substantial discount.
 You can purchase a used or refurbished iPhone from a few shops, such as Apple’s website.
 Amazon also has a Certified refurbished storefront where you can browse all the available devices.

 Although refurbished items may be available from smaller retailers, they often have less protection in the event of an error.
-If you decide to buy a refurbished item from a smaller retailer, make sure you have the terms of sale in writing before paying and that you have a return or warranty.
+If you decide to buy a refurbished item from a smaller retailer, make sure you have the terms of sale in writing before paying and have a return or warranty.

 Refurbishing Tech Hardware